steelcolosus/udacity-datascience/README.md

 # Model Types

 ### Complex Models
-Complex models tend to have more coefficient, so the complexity of the model will be added to the error,
+Complex models tend to have more coefficient, so the complexity of the model will be added to the error having a bigger combined error

 $$
-2x_1^3 - 2x
+2x_1^3 - 2x_1^2x_2 - 4x_2^3
 $$

 ### Simple Models